Click Here to View: Course Schedule & Curriculum

-The program has a philosophy of service learning, defined as "experiential education that intentionally offers equal benefit to the provider and the graduate student intern."
-Our interns complete service- learning projects/experiences as an integral part of the program.
+The program has a philosophy of service learning, defined as "experiential education that intentionally offers equal benefit to the provider and the graduate student."
+Our students complete service- learning projects/experiences as an integral part of the program.
 These experiences have been developed according to the 10 nationally recognized Principles of Good Practice for Combining Service and Learning.

-The supervised experiential learning hours for the program are divided as outlined below.
-Since many Food and Nutrition services are provided to hospitalized patients and clients with varied schedules, Dietetic Interns should expect to be scheduled for duty on Saturdays, Sundays and during holidays and vacations including early and late shifts.
-To obtain the benefits of the planned learning experiences, the dietetic intern's educational schedule is geared to conform to that of each unit's staff.
-The graduate student interns experiential learning hours will typically coincide with the time that the preceptor is scheduled to be in the unit or facility.
+The supervised experiential learning hours for the program are divided as outlined on the course schedule, and more information about experiences is detailed on the Facilities & Preceptors section of the program's website.
+Since many Food and Nutrition services are provided to hospitalized patients and clients with varied schedules, students can expect to be scheduled for duty on Saturdays, Sundays and during holidays and vacations including early and late shifts.
+To obtain the benefits of the planned learning experiences, the student's educational schedule is geared to conform to that of each unit's staff.
+The graduate student's experiential learning hours will typically coincide with the time that the preceptor is scheduled to be in the unit or facility.
 Supervised experiential learning hours do not include break time, meal time or travel time.
 Site preceptors will inform graduate student interns of their scheduled meal times.
 Days off and scheduled hours will vary and are subject to change to accommodate facility requirements.